-The relative permeability curves are the same as those used in \citet{DIFEDERICO2025105755}.
+The relative permeability curves are the same as those used in \cite{DIFEDERICO2025105755}.
 Porosity and permeability are constant for each facies.
 The specific values are 0.2 and 1000~mD for channels, 0.15 and 200~mD for levee, and 0.05 and 25~mD for mud.
 Wells are all bottom-hole pressure (BHP) controlled, with injectors operating at 4700~psi and producers at 4300~psi.
 The wells are perforated only at grid blocks corresponding to channel facies (see Figure~\ref{fig:examples_petrel}a).
 The simulation time frame is 1500~days.
 All runs are performed using the tNavigator simulator~\citep{rock_flow_dynamics}.
-Results for flow statistics are shown in Figure~\ref{fig:field_rates}.
-For both the Petrel and 3D-LDM ensembles, we present the 10th, 50th and 90th percentile flow response (P$_{10}$, P$_{50}$ and P$_{90}$) over the full set of runs at each time step.
-These results are at the field level, i.e., summed over all three injectors (Figure~\ref{fig:field_rates}a) or all six producers (Figure~\ref{fig:field_rates}b,c).
-These flow statistics display very close agreement -- the only visible discrepancies are slight deviations in the P$_{90}$ water injection (Figure~\ref{fig:field_rates}a) and water production (Figure~\ref{fig:field_rates}c) curves.
-We note that consistency is also observed at the well level (these results are not shown for conciseness).
-The agreement highlighted in Figure~\ref{fig:field_rates} is important because it suggests that the range of spatial features that impact flow are indeed captured in the LDM generated models.

-The results in this section demonstrate that our 3D-LDM procedure is accurate for the range of scenario parameters considered (see Table~\ref{table:orientation_width_number}).
+Using 16 CPU cores, a single simulation run requires about 10~minutes.